Kit car insurance

 • Join a dedicated kit car club – members often benefit from discounts with insurance providers.

 • Keep your annual mileage low – you’re unlikely to be driving your kit car every day.
-The lower your agreed annual mileage limit, the lower your premium will normally be.
+The lower your agreed annual mileage limit, the lower your premium will typically be.

 You can also shop around to find a good range of deals from different insurance providers, then choose the one that best suits your needs and budget.